bZichett/npm-deps/README.md

     -V, --version        output the version number
     -s, --silent         do not print out warnings
     -o, --output [file]  output to a file
+    -d, --directories[items]  override recursion and use a comma separated string list of paths that may contain a package.json

 ## Conflicts